knox county

 The 5th district is the most southwestern part of Knox County.
 It includes Choto Bend, Concord, and Farragut.
 A small section extends out east of I-140 in-between George Williams Rd and Westland Dr to Gallaher View Rd.

-7th & 8th districts - Meets 4th Thursday @ 6:30pm = Halls Library, 4518 E. Emory Road
+7th & 8th districts - Meets 4th Thursday @ 6:30pm - bel air grill - 3820 neal drive

 The 7th district is most of north-central Knox County includes Heiskell, most of Halls, and Powell east of Clinton Hwy.